Risk Management · December 13, 2023

 Business email compromise is an email-based scam where cybercriminals use several possible methods—including impersonation, account takeover and social engineering—to steal money or extract sensitive information from organizations.

-The FBI considers BEC attacks to be one of the most financially damaging online crimes, referring to it as the $50 billion scam, given that roughly that amount was reported stolen from businesses worldwide between 2013 and 2022.
+The FBI considers BEC attacks to be one of the most financially damaging online crimes, referring to it as the $50 billion scam because roughly this amount was reported stolen from businesses worldwide between 2013 and 2022.
 And as technology continues to evolve, new and more sophisticated schemes continue to proliferate, making it increasingly difficult—but far from impossible—to head them off.

 Examples of business email compromise